JakePazz/flylist/flylist/README.md

 - [X] Add access to created and last_edit info in table
 - [X] Add airlines to table (<https://openflights.org/data.php#airline>)
 - [X] Add Airport name on hover of ICAO code
-- [ ] Add airport weather fetching and formatting (<https://aviationweather.gov/api/data/metar?ids=EGLL&format=json>)
-- [ ] Add double click information menu to flight list
+- [X] Add double click information menu to flight list
+  - [X] Arrival Airport (w/weather fetching)
+  - [X] Departure Airport (w/weather fetching)
+  - [X] Aircraft - added to popover
+  - [X] Simbrief button
+- [X] Update flight list to populate aircraft with the column storing the id of the aircraft and show name
+- [ ] Complete expanded flight
+  - [ ] Add API key input and measurement selection into settings
+  - [X] Create metar manager - try and get some kind of airport data caching working where it stores them then will call DB again if out of date by at least 30m
+  - [X] Add Hard reload for metar - put button next to metar copy to clipboard to bypass caching as a backup
 - [ ] Add confirm modal to delete action in /flights/list
-- [X] Update flight list to populate aircraft with the column storing the id of the aircraft and show name
-- [ ] Improve documentation
+- [ ] Improve documentation & Commenting
+- [ ] Improve logging
+- [ ] Add information section to settings
+  - Report issues
+  - Where to find information
+  - Licensing
+  - Credits
+- [ ] Create icon (google for command)

 ### Settings

 Settings are kept within `settings.json` in the app's directory.
 Preferences are stored within a preferences object that is typed with Tpreferences.

+### Future Developments

+Features that could be useful that could be added in the future

+- List Filters (e.g: airport, airline icao, aircraft, min/max length)
+- Scheduling of Flights
+- Reset DB Btn
+  - Hard Reset Btn for all settings
+- Updater